-The primary purpose of Ohio’s Diagnostic Assessments, which are aligned to Ohio’s Learning Standards.
+Ohio’s diagnostic assessments are aligned to Ohio’s Learning Standards.
 The primary purpose of the diagnostic assessments is to provide a tool to check the progress of students toward meeting the standards.
-The Ohio Diagnostic Assessments were developed in two formats:
+The diagnostic assessments were developed in two formats:

 - Screener: measures beginning year skills

 - Full Measure: measures end-of-year skills

 Based on the Third Grade Reading Guarantee, districts/schools must administer a reading diagnostic assessment to all students in kindergarten through grade three.
 Districts must administer a reading diagnostic assessment to students in grades 1 through grade 3 by September 30 and to students in kindergarten by Nov.
 1 of each school year to meet the requirements of the Third Grade Reading Guarantee.
-Districts have the option of using the ODE developed diagnostics or a vendor assessment on the ODE approved list of diagnostic assessments.
-Click here for an approved list.
-If districts choose to administer the ODE developed diagnostics, ODE recommends using the reading screener to meet the reading diagnostic requirement.
+Districts have the option of using the state-developed diagnostics or a vendor assessment on the department’s approved list of diagnostic assessments.
+For kindergarten, districts may also choose to use the Language and Literacy portion of the Kindergarten Readiness Assessment to meet the reading diagnostic requirement.
 Districts who use the state-developed diagnostics must print the assessments locally.